fabriciovnn/fabriciovnn/README.md

 - 😄 And a little bit of CSS, JavaScript
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/fabricio-vianna-b939211ba/">Linkedin</a>
 - :nerd_face: Always `learning new things`.
-- ⚡ Fun fact: Food and Music🎵 are the reasons to live.